abisop/nuttx-docs/en/platforms/arm/cxd56xx/index.md

 **Features:**

 -   Integrated GPS: Embedded GNSS with support for GPS, QZSS.
-  - Hi-res audio output and multi mic inputs" Advanced 192kHz/24 bit audio codec and amplifier for audio output, and support for up to 8 mic input channels.
+-   Hi-res audio output and multi mic inputs\" Advanced 192kHz/24 bit audio codec and amplifier for audio output, and support for up to 8 mic input channels.
-  - Multicore microcontroller: Spresense is powered by Sony's CXD5602 microcontroller (ARM® Cortex®-M4F × 6 cores), with a clock speed of 156 MHz.
+-   Multicore microcontroller: Spresense is powered by Sony\'s CXD5602
+    microcontroller (ARM® Cortex®-M4F × 6 cores), with a clock speed of 156 MHz.